Here's what you need to know about the NYC housing lottery and the interview process.

 Whatever the reason, the housing lottery has been in place for years and was conceived to provide otherwise unaffordable housing to middle and lower-middle-class families.
 Today, affordable housing is a centerpiece of Mayor De Blasio’s administration.
 He hopes to have over 300,000 mostly rent-stabilized apartments handed out by 2026.
 Since he became mayor, the number of houses in the lottery has increased.

-hash-markWhat Is Affordable Housing in NYC?
+What Is Affordable Housing in NYC?

-"Affordable" housing is generally defined by the Department of Housing Preservation and Development (HPD), as housing costs that are no greater than 30 percent of a person's/family's income.
+Affordable housing is generally defined by the Department of Housing Preservation and Development (HPD) as housing costs that are no greater than 30 percent of a person's/family's income.
 Together with HPD, New York City works with developers and investors to create "affordable" housing options for low-and middle-income New Yorkers.
 In April of 2017, the New York legislature enacted a new version of 421-a tax law, a popular tax abatement program, which is also known as the "Affordable Housing NY Program."
 Overall, the new bill is chiefly focused on offering tax incentives to developers who agree to provide both affordable housing units and to pay their construction workers higher wages.

 New York City uses the area median income to determine who qualifies for affordable and middle-income housing.
 Housing is considered affordable if it costs approximately one-third or less of what the people living there earn, also known as Area Median Income (AMI).
-As explained by HPD, "The median income for all cities across the country is defined each year by U.S. Department of Housing and Urban Development (HUD).
+As explained by HPD, "The median income for all cities across the country is defined each year by the US Department of Housing and Urban Development (HUD).
 The 2019 AMI for the New York City region is $96,100 for a three-person family (100% AMI)."

 HPD has a helpful chart that breaks down your percentage of AMI and what you should pay to rent in New York City.
-You can view it here
+You can view it here.

-If you're a municipal employee, be mindful that 5% of affordable and middle-income housing is reserved for municipal employees.
+Note: If you're a municipal employee, be mindful that 5% of affordable and middle-income housing is reserved for municipal employees.
 As such, if a New York City agency employs you, chances are you are also eligible for preferential treatment.

-hash-markWho Can Play the NYC Housing Lottery and How Does It Work?
+Who Can Play the NYC Housing Lottery and How Does It Work?

 Surprisingly, folks with relatively high, middle-class and upper-middle-class incomes are eligible for the lottery.
 A person with a $120,000 salary can apply.
 So can the head of a household with an income of $200,000 if there are six people in the family.